tonybutzer/et/docs/source/01project_charter.md

 1. The architecture choices and code base used for the prototype ET modeling application should directly map to a routine, periodic, production capability that leverages cloud services and exports products in an easily exploitable way.

+## Business Case;  The BIG WHY!

+### Population Growth and Better Resource Management

+1. "There are more human beings on the earth than have ever died"
+    - This leads to resource shortages and implications for humanity.

+2. Resources need to be managed
+    - Laws and governance must create efficient use of land and water.

+### Simplifying Science by Simplifying Data Access and Exploitation

+3. Mapping Remote Sensing Data into usable information is paramount to charting resource scarcities and abundances.
+    - Jupyter notebooks are becoming a game-changing approach for presenting science findings
+    - Convincing some of the people governing countries will require clear presentations of the facts of global change.

+4. Cloud computing is revolutionizing data lakes and immediate scalable processing

+> He who has a why to live can bear almost any how. -- Friedrich Nietzsche

+### ET Scientists have a willingness to Exploit Cloud Platforms
+1. The PANGEO Sandbox Model is interesting enough to the ET project to explore
+2. The USGS is also exploring PANGEO incubation environments
+3. Collection-2 will live in the cloud in Oregon - we need to understand this new Landsat Data Access Model.

 ## Key Calendar Event Watch

 1. Jupyter Pangeo Workshop 1 - Pieschke/Roberts - December 2019
 3. Persistent Pangeo Sandbox (CHS Hosted) (EarthMap Funded) February 11, 2019
-2. Open Data Cube annual Hackathon - February 2020
+2. Open Data Cube Annual Hackathon - February 2020 in Canberra, Australia
-3. ET Pangeo Project Kickoff - February 2020
+3. ET Pangeo Project Kickoff `[THIS PROJECT]` - February 2020
-4. USGS -- GeoScience Annual Planning and Collaboration Group - big wigs pontificate - April 26-30, Annapolis MD.
+4. USGS -- GeoScience Annual Planning and Collaboration Group - big wigs pontificate - April 26-30, Annapolis MD. `[Doucette, Labahn, Jenn Lacey, Butzer]`
 5. Collection-2 Public Release with STAC catalog and STAC API/Service - May 15, 2020
-6. Open Data Cube Science Workshop at EROS - hosted by Alex Leith and CEOS's Brian Killough - June 15, 2020
+6. Open Data Cube Science Workshop at EROS - hosted by Alex Leith and CEOS's Brian Killough - June 15, 2020 `[Jupyter, AWS, ODC, Collection-2 DEEP DIVE]`

 ## Major Milestones